chef/automate/components/docs-chef-io/content/automate/ha_chef_backend_to_automate_ha.md

 - Back up the data from an existing Chef Infra Server or Chef Backend via `knife-ec-backup`.
 - Restore the backed-up data to the newly deployed Chef Automate HA environment via `knife-ec-restore`.
-- Back up the data from an existing Chef Infra Server or Chef Backend via `knife-ec-backup`.
-- Restore the backed-up data to the newly deployed Chef Automate HA environment via `knife-ec-restore`.

 Take a backup using the `knife-ec-backup` utility and move the backup folder to the newly deployed Chef Server.
 Later, restore using the same utility.
 The backup migrates all the cookbooks, users, data-bags, policies, and organizations.